ah410/GamingHub/README.md

 **Solution**:
 Instead of having the state variable `sortedPosts` and its function `setSortedPosts` defined in `Home.jsx`, I instead defined them in `App.jsx` just like with the `filteredPosts` state variable.
 When I had `sortedPosts` in `Home.jsx`, the issue would stem from my ternary operators to figure out which posts to display.
 To break it down, if my `sortedPosts` wasn't empty, I would always render `sortedPosts`.
 This is true even if the user wanted to type something in the search bar.
 The page wouldn't re-render based on search input.
 So, my thought process was that anytime I was searching for a post in my search bar, I would reset my `sortedPosts` array to an empty array.
 That way, when I'm searching, I can properly display `filteredPosts` instead of `sortedPosts`.
 From there, when I clicked on the sort buttons, I would base the sorting off of a base array that is either `filteredPosts` or `posts` depending on if the `searchValue` is empty or not.

+---

+**Removing Images**
+There was an issue in `CreatePost.jsx` where when I would add an image, remove it, then add it again, it wouldn't add properly.
+So, I would be left with nothing happening when I would go ahead and try to upload an image using the `input` tag.

+**Solution**:
+In my code, I noticed that I was just resetting the state variables when I clicked on the X button to remove my image after adding an image.
+If there is no value in the state variable, the image preview doesn't showup.
+So, it works in terms of showing and removing the image preview.
+However, this wouldn't remove the image from the actual input tag.
+So, I searched online for ways to reset the input tag in React, and came across `useRef`.
+This hook is useful for manipulating input fields.
+So, when I call my `remvoeImage` function, I can simply check if my `fileInputRef` is not empty, and set it's current value to an empty string.
+That way, I can add and remove images without it hitching up and having an old value there that isn't getting reset after every remove.

 **Documentation that helped**
   - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)